Sustainable, global Bioeconomy

 Bioeconomy can make important contributions to solving global problems, like health and nutrition of a growing global population, sustainable provision of food, energy, water and raw materials as well as soil protection, climate and environmental protection and therefore contribute to the Sustainable Development Goals of the United Nations.

 International Bioeconomy Forum

 Bioeconomy needs to be part of future-oriented public debates at international level in order to facilitate the exchange of knowledge in the political and scientific community to ensure a sustainable production and use of the biomass resources available at global level.
 Various global governments are in the process of implementing their own bioeconomy strategies and have aligned to create an International Bioeconomy Forum (IBF).

 The IBF is a platform for regular, strategic international cooperation building policy coherence and exploiting synergies between countries and regions to support the development of a sustainable, global bioeconomy.

-Up to now, four Working Groups are running:
+Up to now, five Working Groups are running: